bza/yt_analytics/README.md

 client.refresh_access_token!
 ```

-You can see more about OAuth2 in the [wiki]( https://github.com/kylejginavan/youtube_it/wiki/How-To:-Use-OAuth-2).
+You can see more about OAuth2 in youtube_it gem's [wiki]( https://github.com/kylejginavan/youtube_it/wiki/How-To:-Use-OAuth-2).

 ### Temporal Dimension Queries